Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-Let us notice that the set of threefolds of the form $S\times \pp^1$, where $S$ is a K3 surface, forms an unbounded family of Calabi-Yau pairs.
-On the other hand, by a theorem of Koll\'ar and Larsen in \cite{KL}, bases of elliptic Calabi-Yau which are not a product are rationally connected and so such examples do not occur in our setting.
-Moreover, it seems that those are and should be the only examples where boundedness does not hold.

-The main result of this paper confirms this expectation at least in dimension at most $4$.
+Let us notice that the set of threefolds of the form $S\times \pp^1$, where $S$ is a K3 surface, forms an unbounded family of Calabi--Yau pairs.
+On the other hand, a result of Koll\'ar and Larsen in~\cite{KL} implies that the base of an elliptic Calabi--Yau manifold $Y$ is rationally connected when $Y$ is not a product.
+A conjecture of M\textsuperscript{c}Kernan and Prokhorov,~\cite[Conjecture~3.9]{MP}, predicts that the set of rationally connected varieties $X$ admitting a Calabi--Yau pair structure $(X, \Delta)$ is bounded in any fixed dimension if we restrict the type of singularities of the pair, see also~\cite[Conjecture~1.3]{rccy3}.
+Our next result offers a first important piece of evidence for this conjecture in dimension up to $4$.